On spectral simplicity of the Hodge Laplacian and Curl Operator along paths of metrics: Introduction and Statement of Results

+In this article we want to complement and extend these results.
+Just like in the work mentioned above we say that a set is \textit{meagre} if it is the countable union of nowhere dense sets, and we say a set is \textit{residual} if its complement is meagre.
+A property is said to be \textit{generic} if it holds for a residual set.
+Note that all spaces appearing in this text are Baire spaces, and so residual sets are dense.

-\begin{thm} Let $2\leq l<\infty$ and let $g_0$ and $g_1$ be two $\mathcal{C}^l$ Riemannian metrics.
-Then, for any $k\geq 1$, there exists a residual set in the space of paths $W^k:=\{w\in C^k([0,1],\mathcal{G}^l):w(0)=g_0, \,w(1)=g_1\}$ connecting these metrics such that the Beltrami operator $\ast_{g(t)d}$ has simple spectrum for all $0<t<1$. \end{thm} That is, the spectrum of the Beltrami operator in dimension $3$ is simple along generic $1$-parameter families of Riemannian metrics.
-Moreover we prove that this is not true for the Hodge Laplacian itself (unlike for the Beltrami and the Laplace-Beltrami operator) in two different ways.
-On the one hand, we construct an example of two Riemannian metrics on $\mathbb{S}^3$ so that any path connecting them must have a crossing of eigenvalues, one coming from a positive and one coming from a negative eigenvalue of the associated Beltrami operators, meaning that the Hodge Laplacian restricted to coclosed $1$-forms does not have simple spectrum along $1$-parameter families of Riemannian metrics.
-On the other hand we also construct an example of two Riemannian metrics on $\mathbb{S}^3$ (different from the previous example) so that any path connecting them has a crossing of a closed and a coclosed eigenvalue.
-In total we get the following
+\begin{thm} Let $2\leq \ell<\infty$ and let $g_0$ and $g_1$ be two $\mathcal{C}^\ell$ Riemannian metrics.
+Then, for any $k\geq 1$, there exists a residual set in the space of paths $W^k:=\{w\in C^k([0,1],\mathcal{G}^\ell):w(0)=g_0, \,w(1)=g_1\}$ connecting these metrics such that the curl operator $\ast_{g(t)}d$ has simple spectrum for all $0<t<1$. \end{thm} That is, the spectrum of the curl operator in dimension $3$ is simple along generic $1$-parameter families of Riemannian metrics.
+Moreover we prove that such a result is false for the Hodge Laplacian itself (unlike for the curl and the Laplace-Beltrami operator) in two different ways.
+On the one hand, we construct an example of two Riemannian metrics on $\mathbb{S}^3$ so that any path connecting them must have a crossing of eigenvalues, one coming from a positive and one coming from a negative eigenvalue of the associated curl operators, meaning that the Hodge Laplacian restricted to coexact $1$-forms does not have simple spectrum along $1$-parameter families of Riemannian metrics.
+On the other hand we also construct an example of two Riemannian metrics on $\mathbb{S}^3$ (different from the previous example) so that any path connecting them has a crossing of an exact and a coexact eigenvalue.
+Calling those $1$-forms in the image of the spectral projector associated to the positive (negative) part of the spectrum of curl positive (negative), we get the following

 \begin{thm} The Hodge Laplacian does not have simple spectrum along generic $1$-parameter families of Riemannian metrics.
-However, it does if one restricts to closed $1$-forms, positive coclosed $1$-forms, or negative coclosed $1$-forms, where positive and negative refer to the sign of the corresponding eigenvalue of the Beltrami operator. \end{thm}
+However, it does if one restricts to the closed $1$-forms, positive coexact $1$-forms, or negative coexact $1$-forms. \end{thm}

 This almost immediately implies